jasbrown0/startup/README.md

 - **WebSocket data** - The current poll results will be displayed live as other users vote on the poll.

 ## HTML Deliverables
-- **HTML Pages** - Added 3 HTML pages for Login, Voting, and Previous Results
+- **HTML Pages** - Added 3 HTML pages for Login, Voting, and Previous Results.
-- **Links** - Have 3 links at the top of each page, the links to vote will not be accessible unless logged in
+- **Links** - Have 3 links at the top of each page, the links to vote will not be accessible unless logged in.
-- **Text** - All of the votes will be represented with text as well as previous voting results on prev.html
+- **Text** - All of the votes will be represented with text as well as previous voting results on prev.html.
-- ****
+- **Images** - Has an image for each current voting option.
+- **Login** - Input box and submit button for username and password to login.
+- **Database** - Previous votes will be data pulled from the database.
+- **WebSocket** - As voting happens, the current percentage will be presented.